-- Good sum or percentage of found hyphenation points as a sum of TP and TN, - Bad sum or percentage of badly suggested hyphenation points (FP, type 1 error), - Missed sum or percentage of missed hyphenation points (FN, type 2 error).
+- Good sum or percentage of found hyphenation points (TP), - Bad sum or percentage of badly suggested hyphenation points (FP, type 1 error), - Missed sum or percentage of missed hyphenation points (FN, type 2 error).

 Type 1 errors are clearly more severe than type 2 errors in our hyphenation points setup.
 Nonzero bad results do not necessarily mean that the patterns performed badly.
 The opposite is often the case patterns have found a rule that is not obeyed in the ground truth wordlist.
 In other words, they found an inconsistency that needs to be fixed in the underlying word list rather than a valid exception.
 We practiced manual inspection of bad hyphenation points during the development of the word list.